 - Programs of research are expected to include integrated, thematically-linked research, knowledge translation, and mentoring/training components.

-- Eligible applicants will include new/early-career, mid-career and established researchers, all of whom are independent researchers with demonstrable track records of excellence and impact in their fields of study.
+- Eligible applicants include established researchers, including mid-career and senior researchers, with demonstrable track records of excellence and impact in their fields of study.

 - Funding Term:

 - Application Stages & Deadlines (via CIHR's ResearchNet portal):